Small Faces: Early stage performances (1965)

 The band's early song set included R&B/soul classics such as "Jump Back", James Brown's "Please Please Please", Smokey Robinson's "You've Really Got a Hold on Me" and Ben E. King's "Stand by Me".
 The band also performed two Marriott/Lane original compositions, a fast and loud "Come on Children" and the "speed enhanced" song "E too D", in which Marriott would display his considerable vocal abilities in the style of his heroes and role models, Otis Redding and Bobby Bland.
 "E too D", which appears on their first album, Small Faces, is named after the guitar chord structure.
 On US compilation albums the track is titled "Running Wild".
 Marriott's unique and powerful voice attracted rising attention.
 Singer Elkie Brooks was struck by Marriott's vocal prowess and stage presence, and recommended them to a local club owner, Maurice King.
 Impressed, King began finding them work in London and beyond.
 Their first out-of-London concert was at a working men's club in Sheffield.
 Since the crowd was mainly made up of Teddy boys and hard-drinking workers, the band were paid off after three songs.
-Despondent, they walked into the mod-orientated King Mojo Club nearby (then owned by Peter Stringfellow) and offered to perform for free.
+Despondent, they walked into Peter Stringfellow’s mod-orientated Mojo Club nearby and offered to perform for free.
 They played a set that left the local mods wanting more.
 During a crucial residency at Leicester Square's Cavern Club, they were supported by Sonny & Cher, who were living in London at the time.